needle-mirror/com.unity.2d.spriteshape/Documentation~/index.md

 1. Create a __Sprite Shape Profile__ from the main menu (menu: __Assets > Create > 2D > Sprite Shape Profile__).
 2. Create [Angle Ranges](SSProfile.md#creating-angle-ranges) and [assign Sprites](SSProfile.md#assigning-sprites) in the __Sprite Shape Profile__.
 3. Assign the __Sprite Shape Profile__ to a __Sprite Shape Controller__'s __Profile__ settings.
 The same Profile can be used by multiple Sprite Shapes.

+## Placing an Object along the Spline

+Place an object along with the spline with the following steps.

+1. Select the desired GameObject and add [Sprite Shape Object Placement](SSObjectPlacement.md) component from Add Component in Inspector.
+2. Select and assign the source SpriteShapeController in the Inspector.
+3. Adjust the ratio, start and end points to position the GameObject along the spline.
+4. Toggle Set Normal to adjust the GameObject to rotate along the direction of the SpriteShapeController.